secwexen/secwexen-arsenal/CONTRIBUTING.md

-# Contributing to Secwexen Toolkit
+# Contributing to Secwexen Arsenal

-Thank you for your interest in contributing to the Secwexen Toolkit!
+Thank you for your interest in contributing to the Secwexen Arsenal!
 This project aims to provide ethical, educational, and security-focused tools for network analysis, OSINT, automation, and defensive/offensive research.
 All contributions must follow ethical and legal standards.